-Our club is made up of a diverse group of people from our local community, and we are part of the global Lions Clubs organisation, allowing us to create or support projects locally and globally.
+Our club is made up of a diverse group of people from our local community, and we are part of the global Lions Clubs organization, allowing us to create or support projects locally and globally.
 We meet once a month in the evening and have a wide choice of activities at other times that you might like to help with!

-We currently raise funds and provide services to support children, youth, the elderly and those with special needs in our community; support health and medical research activities and programs, disaster relief efforts; provide youth opportunities, enable leadership development and organise club social activities.
+We currently raise funds and provide services to support children, youth, the elderly and those with special needs in our community; support health and medical research activities and programs, disaster relief efforts; provide youth opportunities, enable leadership development and organize club social activities.

 We are an incorporated association, so our members may also seek nomination as a Director on our Board when our club elects its board from its Members each year.

 Epping Eastwood Lions Club – Board and Committee Members for 2020-21

 Secretary: Edwina Brown

 1 st Vice President: Shane Wright Tail Twister

 2 nd Vice President: Warren Latham